-- I was exceptionally hard on myself, my inner dialogue constantly degrading my intellect, body, and ideas as never enough.
+- being exceptionally hard on myself, my inner dialogue constantly degrading my intellect, body, and ideas as never enough.

-- I thought I could control what people thought of me if I was nice, quiet, and pleased them.
+- thinking I could control what people thought of me if I was nice, quiet, and pleased them.

 - I was completely controlled by my anxiety, thoughts, and emotions.

-- I thought it was selfish to take time for myself or to enjoy being alone.
+- thinking it was selfish to take time for myself or to enjoy being alone.

 - I would go out of my way to get noticed, appreciated, and validated.

 - I was ashamed for wanting to live differently than everyone else.

 - I escaped through alcohol, an eating disorder, and glorifying busyness.

 - Thinking I could control the future by over planning and worrying.

 I kept telling myself there is something wrong with me.
 I kept running faster and harder on this hamster wheel thinking it would bring me happiness and fulfillment.
 And it never did.

 Instead, I ended up being ashamed, hungover, exhausted, and numb.
 I had little to no self-worth or purpose and thought this is just how life will be.
 Cheese and rice was I wrong.